streamroot/fmse/README.md

+### :warning: This repository is not maintained and has critical known issues (see issues section).

 # Flash Media Source Extensions polyfill

 fMSE is a library that emulates MSE in browsers that do not support it.